ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 __Guy:__ "I can't tell you.
 We haven't launched yet and we don't want anybody stealing our idea".

 I had _just_ given a talk about the importance of idea validation.
 He said he'd enjoyed most of my talk, but disagreed with that part.
-That's OK—I don't expect everyone to agree with me, yet I couldn't help but feel he's shooting himself in the foot before he's even started.
+That’s OK, I don’t expect everyone to agree with me.
+Yet I couldn’t help but feel he’s shooting himself in the foot before he’s even started.
 And I told him that.

 _"How do you know this idea is worth your time and money if you aren't speaking to people and validating it?"_